turbaszek/snowplow-gcp/README.md

 ## Prerequisites

-To manage GCP resources you have to have installed `gcloud` CLI.
+To manage GCP resources you need installed `gcloud` CLI.
 For installation options check the [official documentation](https://cloud.google.com/sdk/install).

-This project uses [Terraform](https://www.terraform.io/downloads.html) to bootstrap the infrastructure and and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to manage the Kubernetes cluster.
+This project uses [Terraform](https://www.terraform.io/downloads.html) to bootstrap the infrastructure and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to manage the Kubernetes cluster.
 On MacOS you should easily install them using [Homebrew](https://brew.sh):
 ```bash
 brew install terraform